|Varsha and Mahender Sabhnani|

 Five months later the conviction was going to come from Saudi Arabia.
 On June 30, 2006 Homaidan AL Turki was sentenced to 27 years in prison while his wife took a plea agreement and accepted to be deported then received a combined sentence of 2 months in jail, five years probation and ordered to restitute $111,275,000 for false imprisonment, unlawful sexual contacts and criminal extortions.

 A few things need to be mentioned.
 The victims came willingly.
 A slave is anyone who is carried somewhere, forced to work without pay and without his or her volition.
 These victims came themselves.
 At times they lined up for the offers.
-The job descriptions are read to them, and they still accept them.
+The job descriptions are read to them and the guardians, and they or their guardians still accept them.

 The most recent case that took my breath away was the Indian couple.
 Varsha and Mahender Sabhnani were convicted on Monday, Dec 17, 2007 of 12 counts of enslaving two women.
 Listen to that: two women.
 The wife was ordered immediately to jail while the husband was sent home on house arrest as they await their sentencing.
 A federal judge in Central Islip ordered Varsha Sabhnani to jail Thursday, days after a jury found her guilty of enslaving and torturing two domestic workers: Enung and Samira at their Muttontown home.
 They each face 20 years in jail during sentencing.